skandermoalla/TorchRL/installation/conda-osx-arm64-mps/README.md

 Work on your forks as if they were not submodules and track your commits on your forks.

+For convenience,
+you can set your local `main` branch to track your fork's main branch and create another one `origin-main` to track the original repo's main branch.

 ## Creating the environment

 **Prerequisites**